-Running out of Facebook post ideas for your page?
+Running out of Facebook post ideas for your Facebook page?

-The truth is that it has become harder now than it has ever been to see organic engagement on Facebook posts.
-Fans aren’t as easy to engage.
+Because the truth is that it has become harder now than it has ever been to see organic reach and engagement on Facebook posts.

-Now you need to be extra creative with your posts to get your business noticed.
+Now you need to be extra creative with your Facebook content to get your business noticed.

-Here are 45 Facebook post ideas that are sure to generate high Facebook engagement!
+Worry not because here are 45 Facebook post ideas that are sure to generate high Facebook engagement!
 Let’s go ahead and list them down!

 45 Facebook Post Ideas That Generate High Engagement